benplumley/Notes/Semester 2/Analytical Maths.md

 **Taylor Series**
 If f is an infinitely differentiable function from the interval (a, b) to the real numbers, and x_0 is a real number in (a, b), the Taylor Series of f is given by
 ![](http://i.stack.imgur.com/MAMOg.png)

+If x_0 is set to zero, the series is called the Maclaurin Series.

+A function is analytic if its Taylor Series converges.